-Welcome to San Francisco Botanical Garden, one of the most diverse gardens in the world.
-The Botanical Garden is a living museum within Golden Gate Park, offering 55 acres of both landscaped gardens and open spaces, showcasing over 8,000 different kinds of plants from around the world.
+Welcome to San Francisco Botanical Garden, a living museum within Golden Gate Park, offering 55 acres of both landscaped gardens and open spaces, showcasing over 8,000 different kinds of plants from around the world.

 San Francisco Botanical Garden's Entry Garden.
 Photo by Saxon Holt.